March 10th, 7:30 pm

 With

-For the anniversary of her thirteenth birthday, on June 12, 1942, Anne Frank receives a diary on which she writes about her daily life Kitty, her imaginary confidante.
-On July 6, to cover for moth-killing activities, the Frank family enters into clandestinit.
-R fugi s at the last building of an office building, their life is organized but, two years later, they will be stopped on August 4, 1944.
+For her 13th birthday, on 12 June 1942, Anne Frank receives a diary in which she writes her daily life: Kitty, her imaginary confidante.
+On July 6, to protect themselves against moths, the Frank family goes into hiding.
+At the last building of an office building, their lives are organized but, two years later, they will be arrested on August 4, 1944.

-The character insists, in the last moments of the film, on the decision of Anne, leaving the clandestine apartment that she calls the Annex, to leave the newspaper there on her work table.
-She wants her friend Miep to find him and for him to take on the dimension of motioning.
+The director insists, in the last moments of the film, that when Anne leaves the clandestine apartment she calls the Annex, she should leave the newspaper on her work table.
+She wants her friend Miep to find him and for him to take on the dimension of modeling.

 Presentation by